bangerth/helmholtz/readme.md

 separated by semicolons, and the components of the points are separated by commas.

-The second block describes the mechanical properties of the membrane.
+The second block describes where to find the mechanical properties of the medium.
 All parameters are given in SI units. `Wave speed loss tangent` is dimensionless (or, more precisely, has the units of a geometric angle) and is interpreted in degrees.